software-architects/time-cockpit-documentation/doc/getting-started/overview.md

 ### Attendance Time Tracking

 Time cockpit is focused on project-based time tracking, but it also provides features for attendance time tracking such as managing different working time models, calculating overtime, absence time management, working time violations and more.
-With that, it providing valuable data for downstream HR and payroll purposes.
+With that, it provides valuable data for downstream HR and payroll purposes.
 For further information refer to [Attendance Time Tracking](~/doc/employee-time-tracking/working-time.md).

 <!-- ### Activity Tracking